 Amjad, a 14-year-old from Yemen, submitted a poem to UNICEF expressing his hopes and dreams for the future. © UNICEF 2023

-It is a way for UNICEF to shine a spotlight on the extraordinary strength and courage of young people who know firsthand what it's like to live with violence, fear, uncertainty; who have been traumatized while being torn from their homes, friends and schools; children who are desperate for a more stable future.
+The point is to shine a spotlight on the extraordinary strength and courage of young people who know firsthand what it's like to live with violence, fear, uncertainty, and who have been traumatized while being torn from their homes, friends and schools.

-By amplifying youth voices in this way, UNICEF is also hoping to convey the importance of involving children and young people in peace building.
+Amplifying youth voices in this way also helps UNICEF convey the importance of involving children and young people in peace building.

 Dear dad, do you remember what day it is?